rancher/k3os/README.md

 Since k3OS is built on k3s all Kubernetes configuration is done by configuring k3s.
 This is primarily done through `environment` and `k3s_args` keys in `config.yaml`.
-The `write_files` key can be used to populate the `/var/lib/rancher/k3s/server/manifests` folder with apps you'd like to deploy on boot.
+The `boot_manifests` key can be used to populate the `/var/lib/rancher/k3s/server/manifests` folder with apps you'd like to deploy on boot.

 Refer to [k3s docs](https://github.com/rancher/k3s/blob/master/README.md) for more